helenclx/Scrimba-React-Solo-Projects/README.md

  - [Scrimba's scrims](https://scrimba.com/learn/learnreact)
  - [freeCodeCamp's YouTube channel](https://www.youtube.com/watch?v=bMknfKXIFA8)

-All these projects are built with Vite + React.
+All these projects are built with Vite + React, and deployed to GitHub Pages based on DEVLOKER's guide: [Deploy a react projects that are inside a subdirectories to GitHub Pages using GitHub Actions (CI/CD)](https://dev.to/devloker/deploy-a-react-projects-that-are-inside-a-subdirectories-to-github-pages-using-github-actions-cicd-3n9l).

 ## Digital Business Card